Malisha4065/MyFirstSpringBootRestApi/README.md

 ## AUTHENTICATION

-Authentication is required to access the SpringBoot Survey API.
+Authentication is required to access the MyFirstSpringBootRestApi.
 You need to include an authentication token in the request headers for protected endpoints.
 Default username is `admin` and password is `password` .
 You can access these settings in `SpringSecurityConfiguration.java` file.

 ## ERROR HANDLING